amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 ---
 layout: post
-title: "Going from an Idea to a Pitch: Hosting your Python Application with Flask and Amazon Web Services"
+title: "Going from an Idea to a Pitch: Hosting your Python Application using Flask and Amazon Web Services (AWS)"
 category: Machine Learning
 tags: modeling python
 year: 2015